Permafrost/TundraTN/SERVICES.md

   this service will continue (not exit) until either the queue is disabled or suspended, or the server is shutdown.
 Defaults to `false`.
+* `$expedite?` is an optional boolean which when `true` will expedite the queue's associated scheduled task to run immediately as soon as new queued tasks are detected for the queue.
+Defaults to `false`.
+  Note that this feature can only be enabled when no `$task.age` is specified and both `$daemonize?` and `$ordered?` are `false`.

 #### Outputs: